cogdog/wp-bigpicture/README.md

 ## Installing From Reclaim Hosting

-If you are wise enough to host your web sites at [Reclaim Hosting[(http://reclaimhosting.com/) you have the option of installing a fully functioning site with this theme, recommended plugins, and sample content, and do it in one click. *But wait there is more!* With this method of installing your site, future updates to the theme are automatically added to your site.
+If you are wise enough to host your web sites at [Reclaim Hosting](http://reclaimhosting.com/) you have the option of installing a fully functioning site with this theme ([a copy of the demo site](http://lab.cogdogblog.com/bigpicture/)) including recommended plugins, configured settings and sample content, all done  in one click. *But wait there is more!* With this method of installing your site, future updates to the theme are automatically added to your site.

 In your cpanel, under **Applications** go to **All Applications**.
 This theme is available listed under Fratured Applications; just install from there.

 ![](images/reclaim-featured.jpg "Reclaim Hosting Featured Applications")

-Note that unlike other WordPress installs, this one will not preserve your username/password, so be sure to save that information.

-When it's done, log into your new site and start making it your own.
+*Note that unlike other WordPress installs, this one will not preserve your username/password, so be sure to save that information.* When it's done, log into your new site and start making it your own.

 ## Installing from Scratch